 notify individuals who are denied unescorted access, including the reason for the denial, and allow the individual to provide additional information.

-Verify that, prior to any adverse determination, the licensee provides each individual subject to the access authorization program with the right to complete, correct, and explain information obtained as a result of the licensee’s background investigation.
-Records must be maintained for 1 year.
+Verify that, prior to any final adverse determination, the licensee provides each individual subject to the access authorization program with the right to complete, correct, and explain information obtained as a result of the licensee’s background investigation.
+Records must be maintained for 1 year from the date of notification.
 [37.23(g)]

 Specific Inspection Guidance